-My end of year piano recital is looming… and I say looming because it is a significant event.
-We’ll have well over 200 students performing in 4 different recitals.
+My spring piano recital is looming… and I say looming because it is a significant event.
+We will have well over 200 students performing in 4 different recitals.
 And while Piano Recital Day (and I capitalize it because it has massive significance in my life!) used to send me into spasms of stress, I actually find myself looking forward to the event at this point in my career.
 I look forward to it because over the past 15 years I have perfected the art of recital hosting.
 And, being an overachiever, I enjoy showing my “stuff”.
 It’s like taking a multiple choice test when you know all the answers.
-Excuse me.
-My inner geek is showing.
+Excuse me, my inner geek is showing….

 The Art of the Piano Recital